Affee/IntroductionToAlgorithms/README.md

 Recently, my work and life have not been dealt with very well, which is rather embarrassing.
 I hope there will be a good place to return.
 Practice, an introduction to learning algorithms, and design patterns will take into account the important tasks of recent learning

+After several days of wasted time, I finally started writing a new project, react-native.
+I hope I can stick to it and roll up my sleeves and work hard